 - What are your requirements for performance, in terms of computing speed (inference speed), accuracy, precision, and recall?

 - What are your requirements for training?
 Will you rely on a cloud computing server?
-Will your model be continuously updated?
+Will you continuously update your model?

 Data Acquisition & Understanding